brendenwest/ad325/3_sorting_algorithms.rst

 - A simple recursive method to sort an array by dividing it into two halves, sorting the two halves (recursively), and then merging the results
 - Mergesort guarantees to sort an array of N items in time proportional to NlogN, no matter what the input.
 - It uses extra space proportional to N
+- Mergesort has too much overhead for tiny subarrays, so can be sped up using Insertion Sort if num of items < 7

 **Quicksort**